CAD Drawing Software & Apps | Free Tutorials & Resources | Autodesk

 Autodesk 2D and 3D CAD drawing software is used across industries to improve processes—from concept to handover.

-Architects design, draft, and model buildings with CAD drawing tools, taking their ideas from concept to a finalized construction document.
+Architects design, draught draft and model buildings with CAD drawing tools, taking their ideas from concept to a finalised construction document.
 CAD drawings take the place of manual hand drafting.

 CAD drawings are used by construction professionals to understand plans and specs of a construction project.
 These drawings contain information such as floor plans and elevations that are drawn at scale.